ukwa/katacoda-scenarios/webarchive-discovery-introduction/step4.md

 `java -jar warc-indexer-3.0.0-jar-with-dependencies.jar`{{execute}}

-To actually index some WARCs, we need to link it to our Solr service (`-s http://docker:8983/solr/discovery` in this case), and the WARC files we want to process:
+To actually index some WARCs, we need to link it to our Solr service (`-s http://docker:8983/solr/discovery` in this case[1]), and the WARC files we want to process:

 `java -jar warc-indexer-3.0.0-jar-with-dependencies.jar -s http://docker:8983/solr/discovery flashfrozen-jwat-recompressed.warc.gz`{{execute}}